Brave (2012 film): Video game

 A video game based on the film was published by Disney Interactive Studios on June 19, 2012, for the PlayStation 3, Xbox 360, Wii, PC, and Nintendo DS.
 A mobile video game, Temple Run: Brave (a Brave variation of Temple Run), was released on June 14, 2012, for iOS and Android, and on June 7, 2013, for Windows Phone.

-Possible sequel
+Future

 In 2013, Scottish publication The Scotsman asked director Mark Andrews about the possibility of a sequel.
 Andrews said:

 I don't know if there will be another one.
 We never make a film at Pixar to have a sequel.
 It is always nice when you do and we kind of have a philosophy that if we find the right story then we will.
 Surely the marketing and success of Brave says that you can have one and they will come.